ML-Graph/winter-2025/project.md

 - **Discussion**:
   - Analyze and discuss the results of the experiments.

-Here is an example of one course project.
+Here is an example of one-course project.
 - [Project Report Template](https://ml-graph.github.io/winter-2025/static_files/Federated_Learning_for_Document_Classification.pdf)

 ## Power Network Mining